KhaiQ/SacredOil/README.md

 # SacredOil
-Notifies the player when flamberg bracelet has broken.
+Notifies the player when flamtaer bracelet has broken.